LiveRamp/reslang/docs/intro-events.md

     ./reslang ./models/file --open --events

-This will copy the AsyncAPI spec to the clipboard and open up the browser on the AsyncAPI playground.
-Paste the spec into the left hand text editor to see your events.
+This will open the browser on your specification, allowing you to view the events.